It is basically a built for the latest MongoDB for Debian.

 git https://github.com/patrikx3/docker-debian-testing-mongodb-stable cd docker-debian-testing-mongodb-stable

-If below you get an error, please create and
+If below you get an error, please create an

-All defaults are in the config are the MongoDB uses:
+All defaults are in the config, that MongoDB uses:

 It generates everything, all you have to do: